Zograb/Nexly/README.md

-# Smart Notes
+# Nexly

-A full-stack note-taking application powered by AI and built with a modern monorepo architecture using Turborepo.
+Note-taking application powered by AI and built with a modern monorepo architecture using Turborepo.

 ## Tech Stack